-Permanent(ly) Lost: The determination of the Permanent failure to meet Class 1 Medical standards, must completely satisfy all the following conditions:
+Permanent(ly) Lost: All references in these Rules that deal with establishing the permanent nature of a condition giving rise to the payment of a Capital Benefit Balance must satisfy this definition.
+The determination of the permanent failure to meet Class 1 standards must completely satisfy all the following conditions:

-- The refusal by CASA to grant a Class 1 Medical Certificate under Part 67 of the Civil Aviation Safety Regulations 1998 (Clth) and as amended.
+- The refusal by CASA to grant a Class 1 Medical Certificate under Part 67 of the Civil Aviation Safety Regulations 1998 (Clth) (or amended).

 - The Trustee must have made consideration of all medical and other such evidence as required by and as described in these Rules